-LUBBOCK, Texas (KCBD) - As crews work around the clock to restore power, over 17,000 customers still remain without power three days after a strong winter storm began to blow through the South Plains.
+LUBBOCK, Texas (KCBD) - As crews continue to work around the clock to restore power, over 8,000 customers still remain without power four days after a strong winter storm began to blow through the South Plains.

-As crews work through the night and into Thursday morning, South Plains Electric Cooperative reports crews were able to restore power to over 1,600 residential customers in Lubbock and surrounding areas and 130 customers in the Rolling Plains area and are anticipating a very productive day today.
+As crews worked through the night and into Friday morning, South Plains Electric Cooperative reports crews were able to restore power to over 1,052 residential customers in Lubbock and surrounding area.

-As of Wednesday morning, Xcel Energy reports 5,330 customers without power, South Plains Electric Cooperative reports 8,375 customers affected, Lyntegar Electric Cooperative reports 3,543 customers out, and Lubbock Power & Light reports 211 customers without power.
+As of Friday morning, Xcel Energy reports 2,019 customers without power, South Plains Electric Cooperative reports 4,242 customers affected, Lyntegar Electric Cooperative reports 1,683 customers currently out, and Lubbock Power & Light reports only 3 customers are without power.

 Take a look at power outage maps here: